 Advance the Study of Reparations

-The late Congressman John Conyers first developed a piece of legislation, known as H.R.
-40, in 1989 that would establish a commission to study and develop reparations proposals for African Americans, yet it has yet to pass Congress.
-We are appreciative of ongoing congressional champions Representative Ayanna Pressley and Senator Cory Booker for keeping momentum behind this effort including introducing this legislation in the 119th Congress.
+In 1989, the late Congressman John Conyers first developed a piece of legislation, known as H.R.
+40, that would establish a commission to study and develop reparations proposals for African Americans.
+It has yet to pass Congress.
+We are appreciative of the ongoing congressional champions Rep. Ayanna Pressley and Sen. Cory Booker for keeping momentum behind this effort, including introducing this legislation in the 119th Congress.

 In 2006, General Convention passed a resolution calling for “legislation initiating study of and dialogue about the history and legacy of slavery in the United States and of proposals for monetary and non-monetary reparations to the descendants of the victims of slavery.”
-250 years of slavery followed by 100 years of segregation and discrimination has caused persistent and significant disparities in education, healthcare, and wealth in the white and Black communities.
-These disparities and multi-generational grievances must be addressed today.
+Two hundred fifty years of slavery followed by 100 years of segregation and discrimination have caused persistent and significant disparities in education, healthcare, and wealth in the white and Black populations.
+These disparities and multigenerational grievances must be addressed today.

 As a church, we understand that the truth shall set us free and have committed to doing the work of truth-telling and reconciliation.
-The Department of Reconciliation, Justice and Creation Care hosted a Summit on Truth-telling and Reparations in fall 2024 which brought together more than 100 lay and clergy leaders.
-“It’s truth-telling, it’s reckoning, and then it’s reparations, which is a way of saying repair and healing of what was broken and what’s still broken,” Canon Stephanie Speller said.
-“There’s a critical mass engaged in this work right now; it’s time to learn from each other, bolster one another and grow the movement.”
+The Episcopal Church Center staff hosted a Summit on Truth-telling and Reparations in fall 2024, which brought together more than 100 lay and clergy leaders.

 Several states have successfully created similar reparations study groups, including California’s Task Force to Study and Develop Reparation Proposals for African Americans and the Maryland Lynching Truth and Reconciliation Commission, which is developing a report on reparations proposals for African American lynching victims.